 Relapse prevention helps a person recognize what his or her triggers are and then figure out how to deal with them.
 Aftercare is another perk of rehab and oftentimes after a person leaves treatment; their therapist will give them a call to check-up on them; which can be a nice reminder that there are people who care.

-The Treehouse is a little over six hours north of Corpus Christi, where holistic treatment meets adventure therapy and mindfulness in nature.
+Vertava Health of Texas is a little over six hours north of Corpus Christi, where holistic treatment meets adventure therapy and mindfulness in nature.
 Addiction can take over a person’s whole life so it needs to be treated holistically.
-At The Treehouse we want to help you get your life back.
+At Vertava Health of Texas, we want to help you get your life back.